Rafael Kubelík: Chicago, Covent Garden and Munich

 In 1961 Ludmilla Kubelík died after a car crash.
 Also in 1961, he premiered the concerto performance version of Schoenberg's Jakobsleiter-Fragment in Vienna, with the Cologne Radio Symphony Orchestra and choir.

-In 1963 Kubelík married the Australian soprano Elsie Morison (1924–2016).
+In 1963 Kubelík married the Australian soprano Elsie Morison (1924–2016), whom he had met while at Covent Garden.
 In 1967 he became a Swiss citizen, and began an association with the Lucerne Festival, in addition to his work with the BRSO.

 In 1971, Göran Gentele, the new general manager of the Metropolitan Opera, New York, asked Kubelík to accept the position of music director.
 Kubelík accepted partly because of his strong artistic relationship with Gentele.
 The first production he conducted as the Met's music director was Les Troyens.
 The death of Gentele in a road accident in 1972 undermined Kubelík's reasons for working at the opera house.
 He had prior conducting commitments away from the Met in his first season there, which diverted his attention.
 He resigned from the Met in 1974, after only six months in the post.

-In his post-Czechoslovakian career, Kubelík worked with the Berlin Philharmonic, Boston Symphony, Chicago Symphony, Cleveland, Israel Philharmonic, London Symphony, New York Philharmonic, Vienna Philharmonic and Royal Concertgebouw orchestras, among others.
+In his post-Czechoslovak career, Kubelík worked with the Berlin Philharmonic, Boston Symphony, Chicago Symphony, Cleveland, Israel Philharmonic, London Symphony, New York Philharmonic, Vienna Philharmonic and Royal Concertgebouw orchestras, among others.
 His final concert was with the Czech Philharmonic.